pablogkilroy/DRLND_cont_control_multiagent_DDPG/README.md

 A reward of is provided which us proportional to the distance between the robot end-effector and the target

-The state space has 33 dimensions and contains the robot's position, velocity, acceleration, etc
+The state space has 24 dimensions and contains the robot's position, velocity, acceleration, etc

-The actions has four dimensions and consists of the torques for each of the joints in the robot
+The actions has two dimensions and consists of the horizontal and vertical position of the racket

-The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +0.5 over 100 consecutive episodes.

 ## Getting started